aplteam/Tatin/README.md

 ## Contributing to the code

-There are several documents (like "TatinForContributor.html") available in the `docs/` folder that discuss specific topics associated with Tatin in any way.
+There is a document "TatinForContributor.html" available in the `docs/` folder that discusses how one can contribute to the documentation or the code or both/

 -----